calmm-js/kefir.atom/README.md

 `AbstractMutable`, but it seems unlikely that you should inherit from `Atom` or `LensedAtom`.

+`AbstractMutable` does not define the `get` and `modify` methods&mdash;they are to be defined by subtypes.
+Otherwise all of the classes provide the same methods with the same semantics.

 ### [`Atom(initialValue)`](#atominitialvalue "Atom :: a -> Atom a")

 Creates a new atom with the given initial value.
 An atom is a modifiable Kefir